bioidiap/bob.learn.em/doc/guide.rst

 Gaussian machines
 =================

-The :py:class:`xbob.learn.misc.Gaussian` represents a `multivariate diagonal Gaussian (or normal) distribution
+The :py:class:`bob.learn.misc.Gaussian` represents a `multivariate diagonal Gaussian (or normal) distribution
 <http://en.wikipedia.org/wiki/Multivariate_normal_distribution>`_.
 In this
 context, a *diagonal* Gaussian refers to the covariance matrix of the